The following post was updated on Jan 18th, 2023.

 A lot of data has been collected on this question, and the answer is clear: Age discrimination exists.

 It’s clear that the economic consequences of age discrimination can be devastating.
-That’s why some of the biggest employment verdicts and settlements are age discrimination cases—for example, a $8.7 million verdict against Rite-Aid, a $26 million verdict against Staples, a $15.4 million verdict against Jack in the Box, and an $18.2 million verdict against Dr. Pepper.
+That’s why some of the biggest employment verdicts and settlements are age discrimination cases—for example, an $8.7 million verdict against Rite-Aid, a $26 million verdict against Staples, a $15.4 million verdict against Jack in the Box, and an $18.2 million verdict against Dr. Pepper.

 Age discrimination hits hardest along existing socioeconomic fault lines.
 For example, an AARP study found that women were more likely than men to have experienced age discrimination.
-Three-quarters of Black workers reported experiencing or observing age discrimination firsthand, compared to just over half of white workers.

 Age discrimination against older women is particularly harmful because they are more likely to live longer, more likely to be widowed, and more likely to have increased healthcare needs than men.
 Unless they are hired and retained, they are forced to rely on a patchwork and inadequate social safety net—even though they are fully capable of working.